eddie-energy/architecture/arc42/05-building-block-view/components/AIIDA/AIIDA-austria/AIIDA-austria.md

 <img src="./figures/adaptor-austria.png" width="500">
 </div>

-The energy consumption data that is sent to AIIDA formatted using JSON as shown below:
+The energy consumption data that is sent to AIIDA is formatted using JSON as shown below:

 <div align="center">
 <img src="./figures/consumption-data.png">